borivojekovac/agencija/readme.md

 This project is a simple Node.js framework for building and executing Agentic AI solutions using OpenAI's assistants and threads APIs, with special support for compiling human-readable agency specifications into executable Node.js modules.

+Put simply, a proof of concent showcasing programing agentic solutions using human language!

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Table of Contents